zenml-io/zenml/docs/book/user-guide/advanced-guide/pipelining-features/configure-steps-pipelines.md

 ## How to apply configuration

-Before we learn about all the different configuration, let's briefly look at *how* configuration can be applied to a step or a pipeline.
+Before we learn about all the different configuration options, let's briefly look at *how* configuration can be applied to a step or a pipeline.
 We start with the simplest configuration, a boolean flag called `enable_cache`, that specifies whether caching should be enabled or disabled.
-There are essentially three ways on you could configure this:
+There are essentially three ways you could configure this:

 ### Method 1: Directly on the decorator